nelson-lang/nelson-gitbook/markdown/en/graphics_io/imformats.md

 ## Description

 <p>
-            <b>imformats</b> returns the list of supported image formats.</p>
+            imformats returns the list of supported image formats.</p>

 <p>
-                <b>formats = imformats()</b> returns the list of supported image formats in a structure array.</p>
+                formats = imformats() returns the list of supported image formats in a structure array.</p>

 <p>
-                    <b>format = imformats(ext)</b> returns the structure of the image format corresponding to the extension <b>ext</b>.</p>
+                    format = imformats(ext) returns the structure of the image format corresponding to the extension ext.</p>

 <p>Each element of the structure array contains the fields:</p>

-ext: file format extension isa: function handle to test if the file format is supported info: function handle to get information about the file format description: file format description read: function handle to read the file format write: function handle to write the file format alpha: logical scalar indicating if the file format supports transparency multipage: logical scalar indicating if the file format supports multipage images
+                            ext: file format extension

+                                isa: function handle to test if the file format is supported

+                                    info: function handle to get information about the file format

+                                        description: file format description

+                                            read: function handle to read the file format

+                                                write: function handle to write the file format

+                                                    alpha: logical scalar indicating if the file format supports transparency

+                                                        multipage: logical scalar indicating if the file format supports multipage images

 ## Example